-Since January 2015, sixty-one NPS pollution management projects were provided financial and technical assistance.
-These projects include 26 watershed projects; 14 educational projects; and 16 assessment/development projects.
-Another 5 projects, defined as support projects, were also provided assistance to address specific priority issues (e.g., manure management, soil salinity, etc.) or provide engineering services to the local watershed restoration projects.
-Section 319 expenditures by projects supported under the 2011 - 2017 Grants are listed in Appendix B.
+Since January 2015, sixty-three NPS pollution management projects were provided financial and technical assistance through the NPS Program.
+These projects include 29 watershed projects; 15 educational projects; and 14 assessment/development projects.
+Another five projects, defined as support projects, were provided assistance to address specific priority issues (e.g., manure management, soil salinity, etc.) or provide engineering services to the local watershed restoration projects.
+Section 319 expenditures by projects supported under the 2011 -

+2018 Grants are listed in Appendix B.

-The local projects supported with Section 319 funds can be grouped under one of seven categories.
-Inclusion in a particular category is primarily based on the goal of the project.
+Local projects supported with Section 319 funds can be grouped in one of seven categories.
+Inclusion in a category is primarily based on the goal of the project.
 Table 4 lists the cumulative Section 319 expenditures during the reporting period for each of the NPS project categories.